matthiku/cSpot/resources/tutorials/videoscripts.md

-# Outline of the educational videos for c-SPOT
+# Outline for the Educational Videos for c-SPOT

-As most people are unwilling to read instructions, the best form to educate people to use a tool are instructional videos.
+As most people are unwilling to read instructions, the best form to educate people on how to use a tool are instructional videos.

+They will be delivered in the form of screen recordings where the various concepts are visible demonstrated and explained.

 ## List of planned videos